yniverz/DaWarIch-iOS-Tracker/README.md

 An iOS companion app project written in Swift.
 This repository contains the Xcode project, source files, and tests for DaWarIch Companion.
+This App is intended to be used with the (self hosted) [DaWarIch](https://github.com/Freika/dawarich) Location Timeline app

 ---